Peggle: Versions and sequels

+Peggle was first released for Windows on February 27, 2007.
 Peggle Extreme was packaged with the Windows version of The Orange Box, featuring levels inspired by Half-Life 2, Team Fortress 2, and Portal.
 It includes ten levels with one Peggle Master and five Challenges.
 Peggle Extreme was eventually made free to download for anyone with a Steam account.
 The game was developed in conjunction with Valve after PopCap's Teams learned that Peggle was played often at Valve's offices and that the company had helped to promote the game on Steam.
 PopCap proposed a version that would pay tribute to Valve's games, which Valve readily warmed up to, helping PopCap with its development, including providing graphical assets and artwork.

-Peggle has been ported to Xbox Live Arcade, the PlayStation Network, the iPod, and iOS.
+Peggle was ported to Xbox Live Arcade, the PlayStation Network, the iPod, iOS, and Android.
 The Xbox Live Arcade and PlayStation Network versions includes the "Peg Party" mode in which up to four players can compete simultaneously.
 The Xbox Live Arcade, PlayStation Network, and iOS versions include the "Duel" mode, with the iOS version having the players share the iPhone between turns.
-Peggle has also been ported as a minigame inside World of Warcraft, featuring levels based on the game, though including a limited set of Peggle Masters to use.
+Peggle has also been ported as a minigame inside World of Warcraft in the form of a free, downloadable addon.
+It features levels based on the game, though including a limited set of Peggle Masters to use.
 Warcraft players can also use Peggle to decide how to distribute loot from successful raids or dungeons.
 Subsequently, in July 2009, a free standalone, ten-level edition of Peggle themed around Warcraft in a similar manner as Peggle Extreme was released.

 PopCap released a sequel to the original game, Peggle Nights, in September 2008 for Windows.
 The sequel expands upon Peggle by adding one new Peggle Master, adding new levels and challenges.
 The Xbox Live and PlayStation Network versions of Peggle received Nights as a downloadable expansion to the game on November 19, 2009.
 Peggle Nights was made available as an in-app purchase for iOS devices.
 Peggle: Dual Shot is a Nintendo DS port of the game, developed by Q Entertainment; the game includes content from both Peggle and Peggle Nights.
 This version of the game awards the player a star each time a purple bonus peg is hit, activating a new bonus minigame upon collecting five stars.
 The minigame requires that the player continually bounce a ball with pinball-like bumpers to collect diamonds and extra balls.
+The console version of the game was ported to select Chinese Android-based TVs by a now-defunct company Transmension Games, that earlier released complete ports of other PopCap games such as Bejeweled 2, Bejeweled 3, Zuma, Feeding Frenzy 2 and Plants vs. Zombies.
+This version supports gamepads and remote controls.
+It was unofficially localized to English and can be played with touch screen in Android's phone and tablet.
 In 2013, PopCap Games announced Peggle 2 at the E3 2013 expo.
 A year later, Peggle Blast was announced for mobile devices.